dat-ecosystem/dat/README.md

 Share, download, and backup files with the command line!
 Automatically sync changes to datasets.
-Never worry about manually transferring files again.
+Never worry about manually transferring or verifying files again.

 Mac/Linux      | Windows      | Version
 -------------- | ------------ | ------------